-Whether or not the term 'cultural hybridity' is a useful term or not is not the main point of discussion in this article, although it gives certain unpleasant connotations.
-Our concern in this article could just as well be seen as a process of cultural transformation i.e. a process which eventually created a new kind of culture and social life on African soil.
+Whether the term 'cultural hybridity' is a useful term or not is not the main point of discussion in this article, although it gives certain labeled cultural transformation i.e. a process which eventually created a new kind of culture and social life on African soil.
 What we want to escape is, like many others, exactly a rude, binary classification of cultural signs (including actions) as either/or and instead point out that the colonial encounter created a complicated, fluid hybrid culture, that contained elements of 'Western' and 'African' but that in many ways can be seen as a local colonial culture of its own.

-Hybridity and Performativity - taking on the Rrole as Plantation Manager
+Hybridity and Performativity - taking on the Role as Plantation Manager